-Emily Hickman
+A Quarantine Christmas By Emily Hickman

-It all started with a break up.
+It all started with a breakup.
 My boyfriend and I, having survived the COVID-19 pandemic quarantining together for four months with his family, finally broke up.
 It was mid-September, meaning I was screwed.
-I hadn't planned on the break up-I was going to spend the holidays with him and his family in Columbus.
-Now, I was stuck at school, across the country from my family with no idea where I would go for Christmas.
+I hadn't planned on the breakup-I was going to spend the holidays with him and his family in Columbus.
+Now I had no idea where I would go for Christmas.

 I knew I didn't want to go home, but that was about it.
-My father is immunocompromised, one of the reasons I stayed in Ohio with my boyfriend when the pandemic hit instead of going home to my parents in Idaho.
+My father is immunocompromised, which is one of the reasons I stayed in Ohio with my boyfriend when the pandemic hit instead of going home to my parents in Idaho.
 I was terrified of transmitting COVID-19 to him from planes I had traveled on to get home.
 Not knowing what to do, I called my big sister to fix everything.